jadianes/spark-py-notebooks/README.md

 on different Spark concepts, from basic to advanced, by using the Python language.

-If your are interested in more basic concepts related with Data Science Engineering, you might find [these series of tutorials](https://github.com/jadianes/data-science-your-way) interesting.
+If your are interested in being introduce to some basic Data Science Engineering, you might find [these series of tutorials](https://github.com/jadianes/data-science-your-way) interesting.
 There we explain different concepts and applications using Python and R.